 Five selectable Picture Modes can be individually configured on the display to different color settings.
-Picture Modes allow quick switching between settings, and when using the PIP (Picture-In-Picture) or PBP (Picture-By-Picture) function, different picture modes can be assigned to each input to view different settings simultaneously.
+Picture Modes allow quick switching between different color settings, or when using the PIP (Picture-In-Picture) or PBP (Picture-By-Picture) feature, to view two different picture mode settings simultaneously.

-Each Picture Mode can be individually configured using MultiProfiler.
-An ICC/ColorSync profile will be automatically generated for the current picture mode as it is changed.
+Each Picture Mode can be individually configured using MultiProfiler, and an ICC/ColorSync profile will be automatically generated for the current picture mode as it is changed.